 - Usually costs $200 cheaper than Roomba 980.

 - Wi-fi and App connectivity enabled (smart home connected).

-- The Affordable Best-Performing powerful (5x more suction) Roomba with Google Assistant and Amazon Alexa Supported.
+- The Best powerful (5x more suction) Roomba with Google Assistant and Amazon Alexa Support.

 - Requires less maintenance.